David Ford (musician)

 David James Ford (born 16 May 1978) is an English singer-songwriter, guitarist and songwriter.
 He first achieved prominence with the indie rock group Easyworld, who released an independent mini-album, ...Better Ways to Self Destruct and two full-length albums on Jive Records before disbanding in 2004.

-As a solo artist, he has released six albums to date, two of which were named "Album of The Year" in both The Sunday Times and Word Magazine.
+As a solo artist, he has released eight albums to date.
 David has toured the world opening for such artists as KT Tunstall, Gomez, Elvis Costello, Ingrid Michaelson and Ray LaMontagne and he has played the UK Latitude Festival, Bonnaroo and Austin City Limits.
 Ford has also performed on Last Call With Carson Daly and Sun Studio Sessions.
 The Guardian called him "unmissable... one of Britain's best."

 History

 Early years and Easyworld

 Having played in several local groups together through their school years, Ford – who went on to attend Manchester University – and drummer Glenn Hooper formed the band Beachy Head in Eastbourne in the late 1990s.
 Soon after, the band was completed by bassist Jo Taylor.
 The trio recorded several demos and an unreleased album as Beachy Head before renaming the band Easyworld.
 The new name for the band was taken from the line "It's an easy world" in their song Better Ways to Self Destruct.

 From 2001 to 2004, the group released one mini-album, two full-length albums and several singles.
 After lacklustre sales of their final record, Kill the Last Romantic, Ford privately announced his intention to disband the group.
 After several short festival performances and radio appearances to promote their final single, How Did It Ever Come to This?, Easyworld announced their split in September 2004.
 Their last public performance was at the Staffordshire date of 2004s V Festival on 22 August.